Kajsa Bergqvist: Athletics career

-During 2001–2008 she lived in Monaco.
+In 2000, she cleared 2.00 m at the Swedish Olympic trials, tying for the year's second best record.

-By 2004, lack of progress and long travel distances caused Bergqvist to end the relationship with her coach, Bengt Jönsson.
-She joined a group of athletes (including Olympic gold medalist Christian Olsson) under Yannick Tregaro.
+Bergqvist changed coaches from Bengt Jönsson to Yannick Tregaro in the autumn of 2003.

 At a competition in Båstad, on 18 July 2004, Bergqvist tore her Achilles tendon.
 Due to the injury, she missed the 2004 Summer Olympics in Athens, but managed to return to form just in time for the 2005 World Championships in Athletics in Helsinki.
-There she made an impressive series of jumps to edge out Chaunté Howard for the gold medal.
-Her Helsinki victory earned the Svenska Dagbladet Gold Medal for that year.
+There she edged out Chaunté Howard for the gold medal.
+Her Helsinki victory earned the Svenska Dagbladet Gold Medal.

 In 2006, she had been ranked the number one female high jumper in the world but failed to win in that summer's European Championships in front of her home fans in Gothenburg, having to settle for a bronze medal.